-UNH EHS initiated a new Research Fieldwork Safety Program in collaboration with UNH Prevention Innovations Research Center.
+OEHS initiated a new Research Fieldwork Safety Program in collaboration with UNH Prevention Innovations Research Center.
 The new program emerged from a grassroots effort by researchers within campus community who desired to improve safety of researchers performing work off-campus and in remote locations.
 The program goals are to enhance physical safety of researchers and implement innovative strategies to prevent interpersonal violence.
+In September 2023, the program was recognized by the Association of Public Land-grant Universities (APLU) and was awarded their first Safety and Accountability for Researchers award.